Hidden structure in the spectra of strongly correlated electrons in 1d: Dispersion curves

 \section{Dispersion curves}

 \la{Adisp}

 In this appendix we present the dispersion relations for the excitations of the model along its exactly solvable lines, which can be found, up to conventions, in \cite{Hbook,HS2,EKSTBA}.
 These are sufficient to reproduce the plots in Figs.~\ref{HBdisp} and \ref{EKSdisp}.
-While we restrict attention to excitations above a half-filled, zero-magnetised ground state, we express them for a more general model $H-2\mu \eta^z -B S^z$, so that the dressed spin and charge of the excitations can be read off from $-\pDer{E}{B}$ and $-\pDer{E}{\mu}$.
+We will restrict attention to excitations above a half-filled, zero-magnetised ground state, but we shall present dependence on $h$ and $\mu$, so that the dressed spin and charge of the excitations can be read off from $-\pDer{E}{h}$ and $-\pDer{E}{\mu}$.

 Before proceeding let us first introduce some useful conventions.
 We denote convolutions between kernels $K(v,t)$ and functions $f(v)$ as \be

 \ee Some useful functions are \be